osism/documentation/source/preparations.rst

   * Use the ``ubuntu-18.04.2-server-amd64.iso`` image
   * Do not use the ``ubuntu-18.04.2-live-server-amd64.iso`` image
-  * The version number may be different
+  * The version number may be different, always use the latest available version of 18.04 LTS

 * Create a bootable USB stick from this ISO image.
 Alternatively you can also work with a CD
 * Perform a hardware RAID configuration if necessary